 Also, write down a meal plan and keep it simple like fruit and oatmeal for breakfast, and baked chicken and veggies for dinner.
 Designate times for your water intake: 7:30 a.m., 10:00 a.m., 12:30 p.m., and so on.
 Being as specific as possible and staying committed to the actions is half the battle to deciding on a new habit and making a new habit stick.

 Keep Reminding Yourself Of Your Goal

-Before letting this happen, write little reminders on sticky notes and place them strategically around your house, in your lunch box, on your car dash, wherever you know you will see them.
-Setting an alert on your phone is also a great way to reminding yourself of your goal and making it easier for you to be a success at making a new habit stick.
+Before letting this happen, write little reminders on sticky notes and place them strategically around your house, in your lunch box, on your car dash, and wherever you know you will see them.
+Setting an alert on your phone is also a great way to remind yourself of your goal and make it easier for you to be a success at making a new habit stick.